nkh/ftl/config/ftl/man/ftl.md

         «gl»               position cursor on the last file in the window

-        «gD»               CD, *ftl* prompts you for a path, with path completions.
+        «gD»               *ftl* prompts you for a path, with path completions, and cd.
                            You can also change directory with bookmarks or by searching for it

         «COUNT %»          position cursor iat COUNT percent in the entries